Terms and Conditions of Service

 With notice of five working days, the Cooperative reserves the right to discontinue service for:

-2. Entry to its meter or meters is refused or if access thereto is obstructed or hazardous.
+2. Entry to its meter, meters, or other equipment is refused or if access thereto is obstructed or hazardous.

-3. Rules and regulations of the Cooperative are violated.
+3. Terms and Conditions of the Cooperative are violated.

-M. TAMPERING WITH METERS & OTHER PROPERTY OF THE COOPERATIVE
+M. TAMPERING WITH METERS AND OTHER PROPERTY OF THE COOPERATIVE

 The Cooperative may thoroughly investigate any and all complaints or incidents where any person or persons may have tampered with meters and/or other equipment or property of the Cooperative.
 If the Cooperative determines that such person or persons is a member/consumer (or at the request of a member/consumer or with prior knowledge by a member/consumer) and did tamper with the meter and/or other equipment or property in any manner, service to that member or consumer may be immediately discontinued and the member may be expelled from membership in the Cooperative.